 Shrimp get sick too.
-White Spot Syndrome Virus produces a viral infection in wild and farmed shrimp and in other crustacean; is highly contagious and causes high mortality rates in densely populated areas of fresh, brackish and marine water environments.
+White Spot Syndrome Virus produces a viral infection in wild and farmed shrimp and in other crustaceans; it is highly contagious and causes high mortality rates in densely populated areas of fresh, brackish and marine water environments.
 WSSV becomes problematic when there are stress conditions in the pond, like low luminosity, reduction in feed quality on offer, large volume water exchange, abrupt physical-chemical water parameter changes, and reduction in water temperatures, for example from 30 to 26 degrees Celsius (86 to 78.8 degrees Fahrenheit) which typically occurs overnight.

-Causative agent of White Spot Disease (WSD).
-This infectious disease is caused by a DNA virus from the genus Whispovirus a member of the Nimaviridae family.
+The causative agent of White Spot Disease (WSD) is a DNA virus from the genus Whispovirus a member of the Nimaviridae family.
 Virus multiplication (replication) occurs in the cell nucleus.
 Viral particles of WSSV are ovoid and rod shaped.
 Virions present regular symmetry and correspond to the biggest known shrimp virus with 80-120 nm in diameter and 250-380 nm in length.
 It has a flagella-like appendage at one end of the virion.
-There are several genotypes described from different geographical locations around the world classified as "white spot syndrome virus" under the same genus Whispovirus.
+There are several genotypes described from different geographical locations around the world classified as "White Spot Syndrome Virus" under the same genus Whispovirus.